vue-styleguidist/vue-styleguidist/docs/docs/Customize.md

 }
 ```

+Since vue-styleguidist is based on react-styleguidist, they share the same [theme interface](https://github.com/styleguidist/react-styleguidist/blob/master/src/typings/RsgTheme.ts).

-The `theme` object will be merged with the [standard theme](https://github.com/styleguidist/react-styleguidist/blob/master/src/client/styles/theme.ts) and injected in all components that take it as a parameter.
+The `theme` object we provide will be merged with the [standard theme](https://github.com/styleguidist/react-styleguidist/blob/master/src/client/styles/theme.ts) and injected in all components that take it as a parameter.

 ### Styled Components

-If we want to adjust the styles of a specific component, and we want to keep the HTML output and the inner logic, we can use the [styles](/Configuration.md#styles) options in our `styleguide.config.js`.
+If we want to adjust the styles of a specific component, and we want to keep the HTML output plus the inner logic, we can use the [styles](/Configuration.md#styles) options in our `styleguide.config.js`.

-Since we wnt to change the heading of a section and we previously found the component, we will change the styles of the `Heading` component we found above.
+Since we want to change the heading of a section and we previously found the component, we will change the styles of the `Heading` component we found above.

 We start by looking at the components [original styles](https://github.com/styleguidist/react-styleguidist/blob/master/src/client/rsg-components/Heading/HeadingRenderer.tsx#L7-L34).